 Turn anxiety into positive energy

 Public speaking often triggers dread that something awful, terrible, or publicly humiliating will happen.
 Ask yourself: ‘What’s the worst thing that could happen?’
 Passing out from nervous exhaustion?
 Forgetting everything you were going to say?
 Tripping and falling on stage?
 While embarrassing, it is not the end of the world.
-Put everything in perspective.
+Putting everything in perspective is key to calming your nerves.
 Concentrate on channeling your nervousness into positive energy and enthusiasm to give a vibrant presentation.